-A customer meeting was held in the Utility's service area on May 27, 2009.
+A customer meeting was held in the utility's service area on May 27, 2009.
 Fifteen customers attended the meeting and ten customers spoke.
 Several customers expressed concern over the lack of reuse water and the lack of water pressure when reuse water is available.
-The Utility's customers also complained of unsatisfactory customer service.
+The utility's customers also complained of unsatisfactory customer service.

-The Commission has jurisdiction pursuant to Section 367.0822, F.S.
+We have jurisdiction over this rate proceeding pursuant to Section 367.0822, F.S.